GoogleCloudPlatform/berglas/README.md

 The default logging behavior for the berglas CLI is "text" (it can be changed with the `--log-format` flag).
-The default logging behavior for the berglas library is structured JSON which integrates well with Stackdriver (it can be changed to any valid formatter and you can even inject your own logger).
+The default logging behavior for the berglas library is structured JSON which integrates well with Cloud Logging (it can be changed to any valid formatter and you can even inject your own logger).